Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	  and writeback simultaneously).
 ========  =============================================================

-If you use 'echo', the returned value is set by the 'echo' utility, and, in general case, something like::
+If you use 'echo', the woke returned value is set by the woke 'echo' utility, and, in general case, something like::

 	echo foo > /sys/block/zram0/comp_algorithm